-Every woman should have one or more secret style weapons, whether it’s texture, colour, a staple accessory or a style signature that makes her feel confident and gives her fashion and personal style a boost.
+Every woman should have at least one secret style weapon, whether it’s texture, colour, a staple accessory or a style signature that makes you feel confident and gives your personal style a boost.
 Secret style weapons can also range from eyelashes, a great bra, classic pearls, heels, wrap dresses to textures.
 Fabric textures are a fun and easy way to add stylish interest to any outfit and look, especially when it comes to formal and elegant ensembles.

 LAYER DIFFERENT FABRICS

 Not only can you create a striking contrast by layering different textures with one another, but you can also have fun with the finer details of fabrics.
 Lace with mesh as seen in dressing for Christmas during covid, wearing leather & lace, or wearing leather paired with satin are just some of the fabulous ways you can layer contrasting fabrics for a pleasing effect.
 Whether lustrous, loopy, fuzzy, furry, soft, shiny, sheer, matte or smooth, mixing fabric textures can create unexpected positive impacts for your style.

 This featured look shows a thinly pleated black top tucked into a wider pleated black midi skirt, that also features a beautiful contrasting velvet panel hem.
 A black brocade blazer is then layered over the look and completed with black suede court heels.
 Finally, for accessories, the black beaded bag is the perfect finish for an effortless look, filled with the secret style weapon of texture and exquisite detailing.
 It shows you just how easy it is to achieve a striking look using classic pieces with statement details.
 Additionally, it is a great example of how to wear multiple textures in one outfit.